Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/standard/invite_sent.md

 <br/>

-#### Use Case 3: Track Invitation when a user is invited into an existing tenant
+#### Track Invitation when a user is invited into an existing tenant
 ![Invite Sent Use Case 3](/img/docs/events/invite_sent/usecase3.png) The diagram outlines the process of inviting a user to an existing tenant within your SaaS Product.
 'John,' an established user of an existing tenant, extends an invitation to 'Amy,' a prospective user, to join the same tenant space.